MERYEM-AD/Team-Profile-Generator/README.md

   iF you have any questions about the repo you can contact me by email : adiri.meryem.mw@gmail.com.

   Follow me on [my Github account](https://github.com/MERYEM-AD).

+  ## Links
+  The URL of the GitHub repository: https://github.com/MERYEM-AD/Team-Profile-Generator

   ## Copyright